 - Improv: Trust your partner to give you a theme to work with and your practice to provide a funny response

-- Women: Trust that she wants you to do well and that your practice will provide you with the ability to convey your best self
+- Strangers: Trust that they want you to be interesting and that practice will provide you with the ability to convey your best self

 - Travel: Trust that there is something awesome about everywhere you go and that all you have to do is meet the right people

 You’ve developed resourcefulness.
 Trust yourself.
 You’ll find a way.

 This is huge.
 Massive.
 It enables you to do anything.

 You need to allow for the possibility that everything will blow up in your face.
 You have to accept as a possible outcome . . .